Data Sources Properties Page (Report Manager)

 When specifying a data source to use with the report, you can use a shared data source that is created and managed separately from the reports that use it.
 If you do not want to use a shared data source item, you can define a data source connection to use with the report.

 Specify a shared data source to use with the report.
-For more information about creating a new data source, see How to: Create, Delete, or Modify a Shared Data Source (Report Manager).
+For more information about creating a new data source, see New Data Source Page (Report Manager).

 Click Browse to open the Data Source Selection page, which is used to select a shared data source.
 For more information, see Data Source Selection Page (Report Manager).